 A Diverse Employer Community

-Within the City, the largest employers include Procter & Gamble (P&G), Luxottica Retail, Cintas and Mason City Schools.
-The City also has a robust community of bioscience and technology that continued to grow in 2016.
+Within the City, the largest employers include Procter & Gamble (P&G), Luxottica Retail, Cintas, and Mason City Schools.
+The City also has a robust community of bioscience and technology that continues to grow.

 Reaching the Ultimate Startup Goal

-Several within the Mason startup community have gone from ground zero to multi-million dollar acquisitions in a matter of years.
-Through thoughtful growth strategies, go-to-market savvy and a lot of perseverance, these companies flourished in the Mason environment and attracted national attention from investors.
-In 2016, we had three of the biggest exits in the region.
+Several companies within the Mason startup community have gone from ground zero to multi-million dollar acquisitions in a matter of years.
+Through thoughtful growth strategies, go-to-market savvy, and a lot of perseverance, these companies flourished in the Mason environment and attracted national attention from investors.

 Assurex Health/Myriad Genetics

 The most “startlingly innovative” venture-backed company in the United States is located on Mason’s Municipal Campus and began in a Mason strip mall space.
 Assurex Health, a personalized medicine company, specializes in pharmacogenomics, the study of genetic factors that influence an individual’s response to drug treatments.

 In two years, Assurex Health increased its square footage by 700 percent and jobs by 300 percent.
 Plus, the City of Mason has facilitated three expansions, built a state-of-the-art genomics lab in the lower level of the Municipal Center and partnered on many industry-specific topics including the growth of the Regional BioHealth Cluster.